-As the weather turns colder across British Columbia, the BC SPCA is reminding pet guardians that it’s important to think of your furry family members during the chilliest months of the year.
+As the weather becomes colder across the province, the BC SPCA is reminding pet guardians not to forget their furry family members during the chilliest months of the year.

-When walking the dog, pet guardians might want to watch for the salt or sand used to make driving and walking safer for humans.
+For instance, when walking your dog, guardians might want to watch for the salt or sand used to make driving and walking safer for humans.

-“When your dog is walking in it, those materials could get between his paw pads or his toes, and you don’t want him to lick or ingest any of that,” notes BC SPCA manager of animal welfare Kim Monteith.
+“When your dog is walking, those materials could get between his paw pads or toes, and you don’t want him to lick or ingest any of that,” notes BC SPCA manager of animal welfare Kim Monteith.

-It’s also important to go slowly and carefully when conditions are icy or slippery, because – like humans – your canine companion can slip and injure himself.
+It’s also important to walk slowly and carefully when conditions are icy or slippery, because – like humans – your canine companion can slip and injure themselves.

-If temperatures are extremely cold, pet guardians may want to think about getting their dog a winter jacket or covering, or even dog shoes/booties to wear to help protect his paws, says Monteith.
+If temperatures are extremely cold, pet guardians may want to think about getting their dog a winter jacket or covering, or even dog shoes and/or booties to wear to help protect his paws, says Monteith.

 “They may have fur coats but some aren’t very thick – dogs get cold and can suffer from exposure to the cold just like us,” Monteith says.